Skip to content

 For more information please check Dynamic Strings.

 Each solution sends one or more data streams to the output sink.
-These data streams are used to draw visual references in the Output and Data panels, but can be used to export data in various formats and protocols.
+These data streams are used to draw visual references in the Output and Data panels but can be used to export data in various formats and protocols.

 CSV